It’s that time of year again to think about healthy school lunch ideas for kids and adults.

 These Rainbow Veggie Pinwheels are made with a special spread that has broccoli, carrots, Greek yogurt, cream cheese, Dijon mustard and spices.

-These mac and cheese cups are made with whole grain pasta, a creamy and light cheese sauce and they have roasted veggies mixed in.
+These mac and cheese cups are made with whole grain pasta, a creamy and light cheese sauce and they have your favorite cooked veggies mixed in.

 They are made in a muffin tin so each little cup is perfect to pack for lunch!